rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 This is method is simple and intuitive.

 @Rodney not necessarily true - can be expensive in gate cost to implement the right amplitudes!
+Removed ✅

 ##### c) Angle embedding
 Here, we use the so-called angle encoding.
 We encode classical informartion into angle rotations of a qubit.
 This results to using the feature values of an input data point, x, as angles in a unitary quantum gate. @Rodney - huh?
 What does this sentence mean?
+Rewrote ✅

 #### Feature maps
 Feature maps allow you to map data into a higher dimensional space.
 The input data is encoded in a quantum state via a quantum feature map, a nonlinear feature map that maps data to the quantum Hilbert space.
 A quantum computer can analyse the input data in this feature space, where a classifier can gain power in finding a hyperplane to separate the data.
- (@Rodney are you sure? please reference).
+ (@Rodney are you sure? please reference.
+Removed ✅).
 Feature maps encode our classical data $x_i$ into quantum states $\left|\phi(x_i)\right\rangle$. (@Rodney No. This is not right.
-What are you trying to say here?).
+What are you trying to say here?
+Rewrote ✅).
 We use three different types of featuremaps precoded in the Qiskit circuit library, namely ZZFeaturemap, ZFeaturemap and PauliFeaturemap.
 We varied the depths of these featuremaps (1, 2, 4) in order to check the different models' performance.
 ![Pauli feature map](../Output/Figures/PauliFeaturemap.png)
 *Pauli feature map*